-benefit from co-ordinated early help, an early help inter-agency assessment should be arranged.
-Chapt Working Together to Safeguard Children provides detailed guidance on the early help process.
+2 Early help means providing support as soon as a problem emerges at any point in a child's life.
+Where a child would benefit from co-ordinated early help, an early help inter-agency assessment should be arranged.
+Chapter one of Working Together to Safeguard Children provides detailed guidance on the early help process.
 3 Referrals should follow the process set out in the local threshold document and local protocol for assessment.
-Chapter one of Working Together to Safeguard Children.